The author is a guitarist and bassist with over 35 years of experience as a musician.

 The VT20X is rated at 20 watts of max RMS power @ 4ohm and has an 8-inch speaker.
-It's not a bad choices for a practice amp, but the speaker is a bit on the small side.
+It's not a bad choice for a practice amp, but the speaker is a bit on the small side.
 You may find it worth your while to move up to the VT40X.

 The Valvetronix VT40X is rated at 40 watts max RMS @8ohms, but the bump in power isn't the only reason you might consider it over the smaller VT20X.
-The VT40X features a 10-inch speaker, which will be more responsive than the smaller 8-inch and better handle the full range of sounds this amp is capable of.
+The VT40X features a 10-inch speaker, which will be more responsive than the smaller 8-inch and better at handling the full range of sounds this amp is capable of.

-And that was my second issue with the first gen Valvetronix.
+And that was my second issue with the first-gen Valvetronix.
 Until you got into the bigger models the speaker didn't seem to quite handle all that this amp is capable of dishing out.
 That too appears to be remedied with an improved 10-inch speaker.

 But if you need an amp for a band situation you're going to want something with a little more power.